STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: STFlow: generative modeling of geometric trajectories using data-dependent couplings

-where $\tau \sim \mathcal{U}[0, 1]$, $\mathbf{x}_1 \sim p_1$, $\mathbf{x}_0 = m(\mathbf{x}_1) + \zeta$, and $\mathbf{x}_\tau \sim p_\tau$.
+where $\tau \sim \mathcal{U}[0, 1]^\alpha$, $\mathbf{x}_1 \sim p_1$, $\mathbf{x}_0 = m(\mathbf{x}_1) + \zeta$, and $\mathbf{x}_\tau \sim p_\tau$.
+Conventionally, $\alpha=1$ for a uniform $\tau$ distribution, we noticed however that for $\alpha=0.5$, skewing the distribution towards $\tau=1$, tends to increase performance.
 During training, we provide our model with the mask indicating which frames are considered observed, which is used for generating $\mathbf{x}_0$.
-We ignore the output of $v_\theta$ at timesteps $t\in [0,c-1]$, as we only predict the parts of the trajectories which are not already observed.
-Our approach also allows for training with varying observed window size $c \sim \mathcal{U}[0, T-1]$, such that trajectories can be sampled both unconditionally or with any amount of observed timesteps, without additional retraining or guidance needed.
+The output of $v_\theta$ at timesteps $t\in \{0,..,c-1\}$ is ignored, as only the parts of the trajectories which are not already observed are predicted.
+STFlow also allows for training with varying observed window size $c$, such that trajectories can be sampled both unconditionally or with any amount of observed timesteps, without additional retraining or guidance needed.
 A detailed description of the training procedure is denoted in \ref{appendix:algos}.